 9. Have a Movie Night

 Make some popcorn, pour your favorite beverage and settle down for a movie.
 Re-watch a classic film or personal favorite, rent a newer movie or start marathoning a series, director, genre or other theme.
 Stay inside where it’s cooler or view a film under the stars with a projector in your yard.
-This summer, drive-in movie theaters are seeing a comeback because of the pandemic.
-Check online for local drive-ins near you
+Or, consider a socially distanced drive-in movie theater.
+Check online for local drive-ins near you.

-10. Go on a Hike or Bike Ride
+10. Go on a Walk, Hike or Bike Ride

-Enjoy the nice weather and get some exercise by going hiking or biking this summer.
-The Northeast is home to a bunch of great biking and hiking trails.
-If you haven’t biked or hiked in a while — or ever — take it slow.
-Find a local walking path and don’t forget to hydrate.
+Enjoy the nice weather and get some exercise by going walking, hiking or biking this summer.
+The Northeast is home to a bunch of great biking, hiking and walking trails.
+If you haven’t biked or hiked in a while – or ever – take it slow, stay safe and don’t forget to hydrate.
+For more ways to get fit while spending time outside, check out these outdoor workout ideas.

 11. Go Camping